Mr. Gonzalo de Losada reports

 ANTIOQUIA GOLD CISNEROS OPERATIONS UPDATE

-Antioquia Gold Inc. has provided a summary of July, 2020, production results for its Cisneros mining operation and an update on the progress of other continuing projects.
+Antioquia Gold Inc. has provided a summary of May, 2020, production results for its Cisneros mining operation, the results of the recent exploration drill program and the progress of other continuing projects.

 Production Summary and Operations Update: